uncleshvya/rimworld-mod-12plus/Readme.md

 - if necessary, update lore file from RimWorldUniverse folder.

 Mod was updated to new version, now testing.
 If you'll find a critical error, use old version from "OldVersionBackup.zip", we tested it for a year.

+Attention!
+This version is supported only for Russian language.
+If you want to help with English or another language, tell us to collaborate.